Skip to main content

 E-Bike:

-According to California’s vehicle code, an e-bike is a bicycle equipped with fully operable pedals and an electric motor of less than 750 watts.
-Every e-bike made since 2017 must have a permanent label that lists the classification number, top speed and motor wattage.
-That’s important because the laws about how an e-bike can be operated are different dependent on the class of the e-bike.
+California’s vehicle code defines an e-bike as a bicycle equipped with fully operable pedals and an electric motor of less than 750 watts.
+Every e-bike made since 2017 must have a label that lists the classification, top speed and motor wattage.
+It is important to know this information about your child’s bike because laws vary based on it.

 A sleek, black electric motorcycle is displayed against a white background.